blended-zio/blended-zio-site/content/docs/blended_usecases.md

 _Blended_ has it's roots in [EAI](https://en.wikipedia.org/wiki/Enterprise_application_integration) and was designed primarily to be used as a communication backbone in a distributed enterprise.
 The company has a centralized IT with several backend applications and stores/offices  in several countries.

 The backend applications communicate with each other over a JMS backbone.
 This backbone is also used to provide data to the stores and keep it up to date and to collect data from the stores to be processed in the central applications.
-For montoring and security reasons, each shop is defined with a dedicated channel to push data to the shop, while the data center collects data from country specific channels that the shops use to send their data to.
+For monitoring and security reasons, each shop is defined with a dedicated channel to push data to the shop, while the data center collects data from country specific channels that the shops use to send their data to.
 As a result, from the perspective of any shop all data flows through the same channel and therefore the differentiation of business cases must be encoded within the messages.

 ### Remote location architecture

 As a result, within the shops we have at least one _shop container_ which serves as communication partner for the backend applications.
 Some of the shop specific applications may require that the data is pushed different machines.
 This is the case for applications that require data import/export by using the local file system.
 In these cases, the shop may require the installation of one or more _secondary containers_.

-These secondary containers __never__ communicate with the datacenter directly, but use the _shop container_ as their messaging relay.
+These secondary containers __never__ communicate with the data-center directly, but use the _shop container_ as their messaging relay.
 In order to keep the shop in itself operating even if the connectivity to the data center is lost, the _shop container_ and the associated _secondary containers_ are connected to each other with a shop internal JMS backbone, which is connected to the data center by the means of a store and forward mechanism.

 For resilience, the _shop containers_ should be run in a cluster.